About This Website

 Dan Mitchell joined the full-time faculty in 1989, and his main teaching assignments now include Electronic Music and Introduction to Music classes.

-Update March 2017: Dan Mitchell has announced his retirement from full-time teaching at the end of the 2017 spring term so that he can devote himself full-time to his professional photography.
+Update: Dan Mitchell has announced his retirement from full-time teaching at the end of the 2017 spring term.
+At that time his teaching career will have spanned 40 years — beginning with paraprofessional teaching at Foothill College in the 1977-1979 while a graduate student; continuing through a decade as an adjunct faculty member at Foothill, De Anza, Ohlone, and Mission College; and then 28 years as a full time faculty member at De Anza College.
+After retirement from the college he will devote himself full-time to his professional photography.
 He may teach a few classes in retirement, beginning with the winter 2018 term.

 Bio From the Music Department Website